ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 }).$mount('#app');
 ```

-As you can see, I've added 3 core functionalities: a router, a store and an i18n library.
+As you can see, I have added 3 core functionalities: a router, a store and an i18n library.
 In each component that you make, these functionalities will be available.
 The reason why these will be available is because the Vue type gets extended by each of these libraries.
 For example in the typings of VueI18n (the i18n library that I use), we find: